cvoight/qblint-static-app/content/privacy-policy.md

 ## Why We Collect Information

 We collect information because the Google Cloud Platform™ service automatically logs certain information when you use an add-on.
-You provide this information in order to access and use the qblint add-on.
+You provide this information in order to access and use the qblint add-on in Google Workspace™.
 Logs are retained for 30 days before being automatically deleted.
 We do not share this information.

 You are able to remove your consent at any time.
 You can do this by contacting voightac@gmail.com.